 And then we came to Avengers: Endgame, in which his characterization shifted yet again.
 In this film more than any other, it’s clear directors Anthony and Joe Russo think Captain America is a great hero who should be rewarded and celebrated.
 However, the way they went about it regressed his character arc, detracted from other character’s arcs, and took away some of the things that made him so great in the first place.

 I’ll get this one out of the way first: as exciting as it was to see Cap finally lift Mjolnir during the final battle against Thanos after moving it slightly during Avengers: Age of Ultron…it shouldn’t have happened.
 At least, not in this movie.
 In my “Endgame of Thor” article I discussed the power and meaning behind the scene in which he discovers he is still able to summon Mjolnir despite his downward spiral into depression and hopelessness.
-A scene that has gone
+A scene that has largely been overshadowed by Cap’s moment with it later on in the movie.

 The hammer shenanigans may have been all fun and games in Age of Ultron, but Mjolnir represents so much more in Endgame.
 Thor really should have been the only person to wield it in this movie, especially considering how much Cap’s scene with it overshadowed his own.
 The Cap and Mjolnir thing should have been contained in Age of Ultron with him wielding it in the final battle there after “being polite” earlier – filmmaker’s words! – especially since he seemed to be having some doubts of his own in that film and it would have given him a bit more to do in that move than just critique everyone’s language.
 (Plus, how cool would it have been to see Thor wield both Mjolnir and Stormbreaker simultaneously during the big battle?)